 A: It doesn’t really matter where you are to be honest.
 The tours that I remember best are not about the places I’ve been to, but the people that I’ve been with.
-It’s the people that make Ramblers Holidays so good.
+It’s the people that make the Ramble Worldwide walking holidays so good.
 The groups that have gelled and worked together to help each other… when everybody starts and finishes together… well, it’s just wonderful – really good.

 Q: What is it you love most about leading our clients in the mountains?